Wireless Information and Power Transfer: Nonlinearity, Waveform Design and Rate-Energy Tradeoff: A Novel WIPT Transceiver Architecture

-At the receiver, we can write the received signal as $y(t)=y_{P}(t)+y_I(t)$, i.e.\ the sum of two contributions at the output of the channel, namely one from WPT $y_{P}(t)$ and the other from WIT $y_{I}(t)$, expressed as in \eqref{y_t_P} and \eqref{y_t_I}, respectively.
-Using a power splitter with a power splitting ratio $\rho$ and assuming perfect matching (as in Section \ref{antenna_eq_circuit}), the input voltage signals $\sqrt{\rho R_{ant}}y(t)$ and $\sqrt{(1-\rho)R_{ant}}y(t)$ are respectively conveyed to the energy harvester (EH) and the information decoder (ID).
+Following Fig \ref{WIPT_transceiver}(b), using a power splitter with a power splitting ratio $\rho$ and assuming perfect matching (as in Section \ref{antenna_eq_circuit}), the input voltage signals $\sqrt{\rho R_{ant}}y(t)$ and $\sqrt{(1-\rho)R_{ant}}y(t)$ are respectively conveyed to the energy harvester (EH) and the information decoder (ID).

+\begin{remark} As it will appear clearer throughout the paper, the benefit of choosing a deterministic multisine power waveform over other types of power waveform (e.g. modulated, pseudo-random) is twofold: 1) \textit{energy benefit}: multisine will be shown to be superior to a modulated waveform, 2) \textit{rate benefit}: multisine is deterministic and therefore does not induce any rate loss at the communication receiver. \end{remark}